 Giveaway is open to U.S. residents and mailing addresses only in the contiguous U.S., Alaska, and Hawaii.
 Entrants must be 18 years of age or older.
 Two randomly determined winners, one for each book, will be notified by email on Saturday, December 11, 2021.
 If a winner does not respond by Sunday, December 12, 2021, a different entrant will be selected.
 Add p[dot]prospects[at]live[dot]com to your address book to ensure that a giveaway notification isn’t sent to your junk mail/spam box.
 For additional giveaway terms, see the Blog Giveaways and Giveaway Privacy information on my Policies page.
 Entering the giveaway indicates your agreement to the terms.

 A fictional world.
 An era for historic change.
 And the people who bring it.

 More of my favorite book covers are from my Eubeltic Realm series.
 I’ve been envisioning the main characters for years!
 You can pick up copies of the books at Amazon, or read them with Kindle Unlimited.

 Congratulations, authors, and thank you for writing your books!
 If yours has one of my favorite covers this year, you’re welcome to a complimentary medal to display on your website, blog, social media—wherever you wish.
 If you know the artist who designed your cover, feel free to pass on the word about the award.
 The artists are welcome to display the medal as well.
 Click the image below and contact me to receive a full size PNG medal.
-(The lined watermark will be removed, and the medal will include the year on it, 2021.)
 Thanks again!